dwainetrain/minderva/README.md

 Future Version Considerations:

-- It should have an options to regenerate audio in the edit screen
+- KEY - It should have an options to regenerate audio in the edit screen
-- It should have a play button in the table
+- KEY - It should have a play button in the table
-- Reverse card study, I think this just be included as an option in the review section?
+- KEY - Reverse card study, I think this just be included as an option in the review section? -
+- KEY - User Profile: User should be able to select default to-from languages and gender
+- KEY - Quiz and Collection: If the card database is empty, it should say 'add a card' or that it can't connect to the database...

+* KEY - Edit Page: Add translation api to edit screen
+* KEY - Are the languages alphabatized?
+* KEY - - Allow users to sign-in/sign-up with other services, especially email (See FEM video starting at 31)
+* KEY - Have a dummy account, so that you can share the site

-- Also, what if someone brings a japanese phrase and wants to generate its audio to study, that's where flipping the translation comes in.
-See main google translate for usability considerations here...
+- ~~Also, what if someone brings a japanese phrase and wants to generate its audio to study, that's where flipping the translation comes in.
+See main google translate for usability considerations here...~~
-- It should provide options for the user to select voice choice (maybe later)
+- It should provide options for the user to select voice choice (maybe later), this would require more mapping, ie time consuming
-- KEY FEATURE: It should use the [Forvo Api](https://api.forvo.com/documentation/word-pronunciations/) to add pronunciations (up to 500 a day)
+- ~~KEY FEATURE: It should use the [Forvo Api](https://api.forvo.com/documentation/word-pronunciations/) to add pronunciations (up to 500 a day)~~
-- KEY FEATURE TO ADD: Add pronunciation with Google TTS
+- ~~KEY FEATURE TO ADD: Add pronunciation with Google TTS~~

-- User Profile: User should be able to select default to and from languages
-- Quiz and Collection: If the card database is empty, it should say 'add a card' or that it can't connect to the database...
-- Let the user know when internet is lost and you can't contact database
+* Let the user know when internet is lost and you can't contact database
-- After Quiz: See you tomorrow!
+* After Quiz: See you tomorrow!
 Let’s schedule a review time now. (and link out to calendar)
-- UX - Add Card: Add a loading animation to the translate function, because it takes a second or two to fire up from cold start, then it seems to be speedier.
+* ~~UX - Add Card: Add a loading animation to the translate function, because it takes a second or two to fire up from cold start, then it seems to be speedier.~~

-* Edit Page: Add translation api to edit screen
-* The sign in and sign up pages should be seperate
+- The sign in and sign up pages should be seperate
-* Add Card: It should have a little better seperation of functions (ie, translate not right next to add card) (visual pass)
+- Add Card: It should have a little better seperation of functions (ie, translate not right next to add card) (visual pass)
-* Add Card: It should have the option to study the reverse(? maybe)
+- Add Card: It should have the option to study the reverse(? maybe)
-* Add Card: Better organization of languages
+- Add Card: Better organization of languages
-* Add Card: It should add the created date to the database (for SRS algorithm)
+- ~~Add Card: It should add the created date to the database (for SRS algorithm)~~
-* Delete Card: consider flash message with undo function (like gmail undo)
+- Delete Card: consider flash message with undo function (like gmail undo)
-* Quiz Page: It should have better seperation of flip card from next card
+- Quiz Page: It should have better seperation of flip card from next card
-* Should it have a translate button in the edit screen?
+- Should it have a translate button in the edit screen?

-* Allow users to sign-in/sign-up with other services, especially email (See FEM video starting at 31)
-* It should be moved to its own github location (wait until final is graded)
+- It should be moved to its own github location (wait until final is graded)
-* It should have the five most popular languages up top of language selection
+- It should have the five most popular languages up top of language selection
-* It should have the users most frequently used languages up top of language selection
+- It should have the users most frequently used languages up top of language selection
-* It should give native language equivalent pronunciation guides.
+- It should give native language equivalent pronunciation guides.
 [Start Here](https://easypronunciation.com/en/english-phonetic-transcription-converter) or with International Phonetic Alphabet (IPA) (maybe an api exists?)
 Also, see [this](https://support.google.com/translate/thread/22827704?hl=en)
-* Can you just pass the front and back values to the edit component to prefill in the forms, instead of querying the database again for them?
+- Can you just pass the front and back values to the edit component to prefill in the forms, instead of querying the database again for them?
-* How do I simplify all this prop passing??????!!???
+- How do I simplify all this prop passing??????!!???
 (Refactoring)
-* Delete button should be in edit screen also, or only.
+- Delete button should be in edit screen also, or only.
 Just thinking if the user wants to delete a slew of cards.
 (UX)
-* Forms validation (UX and Data Persistence)
+- Forms validation (UX and Data Persistence)
-* Add Warning to Delete (UX)
+- Add Warning to Delete (UX)
-* Add confirmation Flashes to various actions (UX)
+- Add confirmation Flashes to various actions (UX)
-* Edit should pop up as modal instead of at top of display card screen (UX)
+- Edit should pop up as modal instead of at top of display card screen (UX)
-* Wouldn't you also add cards from the card collection screen?
+- Wouldn't you also add cards from the card collection screen?
 (UX)
-* Check out NavLink for React Router (Cole lecture) for nav styling...
+- Check out NavLink for React Router (Cole lecture) for nav styling...
-* Test speaking with speech commands...for instance, you'll see Hello World, then you speak the equivalent Spanish phrase and it tests to see how right you got it...
+- Test speaking with speech commands...for instance, you'll see Hello World, then you speak the equivalent Spanish phrase and it tests to see how right you got it...
-* Languages listed are all out of order, etc, because of the map you're using, I would like this to be more user friendly...
+- Languages listed are all out of order, etc, because of the map you're using, I would like this to be more user friendly...
-* Build your own implementation of the Google Translate API module, allowing for more robust use of its features
+- Build your own implementation of the Google Translate API module, allowing for more robust use of its features
-* Implement SRS algorithm for quiz
+- Implement SRS algorithm for quiz
-* It should pull supported languages only once per session, right now it's calling it every time the add card screen is loaded.
+- It should pull supported languages only once per session, right now it's calling it every time the add card screen is loaded.
-* The quiz cards should be in random order...
+- The quiz cards should be in random order...
-* It should track right and wrong answers with a fluency score
+- It should track right and wrong answers with a fluency score
-* Take the user's google photo and apply filters to it, like outline, or flip around, or invert colors, you get it from the google user object...when they upload a photo, instead use some other photo of a goofy looking animal.
+- Take the user's google photo and apply filters to it, like outline, or flip around, or invert colors, you get it from the google user object...when they upload a photo, instead use some other photo of a goofy looking animal.
-* What kind of data do you need to have a working quiz?
+- What kind of data do you need to have a working quiz?
-* UX, work on making things smoother, because SPAs are just so abrupt, it can be jarring...
+- UX, work on making things smoother, because SPAs are just so abrupt, it can be jarring...
-* Edit card: There should be a disable button
+- Edit card: There should be a disable button
-* How do I protect users privacy from me, at the moment I can see all users cards, that is not the scenario I want.
+- How do I protect users privacy from me, at the moment I can see all users cards, that is not the scenario I want.
 Apprently this would take end-to-end encryption, and if the user would want to sort/filter data, it would need to be done on the client side, since the database wouldn't have access to the data.
 Just something to consider.
-* Display Cards: User should be able to sort cards by front, back, date created, last date reviewed
+- Display Cards: User should be able to sort cards by front, back, date created, last date reviewed
-* Display Cards: User should be able to search for cards
+- ~~Display Cards: User should be able to search for cards~~
-* Add card page should have a flip to and from languages button
+- ~~Add card page should have a flip to and from languages button~~
-* Add card should have a study reverse option
+- ~~Add card should have a study reverse option~~
-* Better slow-internet connection experience...some kind of pwa, or some way to indicate loading or working...
+- Better slow-internet connection experience...some kind of pwa, or some way to indicate loading or working...
-* It should check for duplicate cards??
+- It should check for duplicate cards??
-* implement Context API for better state management
+- implement Context API for better state management
-* I would like to store the available languages in the database, and only refresh them once a month with cloud functions.
+- I would like to store the available languages in the database, and only refresh them once a month with cloud functions.
 Otherwise just select the ones that are available now and call it good.

-Notes on Audio Retrieval:
-You should just be able to structure the function to be called when translate in invoked, and then send back a link to the file once the request is finished...then store that link with the card.

-So very close, I've now got it producing a link to the public file.
-So now, to return that link and create an audio player on the page, and then when the card is saved, just save that location with card data.

-Then I can move on to customization!

 Obsolete: